How to pick a dental assistant school

 Know your state’s dental assisting requirements

+Learning your state’s dental assisting requirements is the first step in choosing the right educational path.
+Because the requirements vary from state to state, it’s critical to know what opportunities are available, the steps you need to take, and which education programs are recognized where you live or plan to work.
 For most states, no education or training is required to work as an entry-level dental assistant.
-However, many states have education, training or exam requirements that dental assistants must meet in order to perform certain duties or earn state credentials.
+However, many states have education, training, or exam requirements that dental assistants must meet to perform certain duties or earn state credentials, such as expanded functions.

 Research the types of dental assistant schools

 After researching your state’s requirements, the next step is to explore the types of dental assisting education programs that exist.
 There are a few types of dental assistant schools and programs out there.
-Learn more about these different programs below.

 CODA-accredited dental assisting programs

 Some dental assisting programs are accredited by the Commission on Dental Accreditation (CODA).
 These programs are considered the “gold standard” for dental assisting education because they are of high quality.
-There are currently 255 CODA-accredited dental assisting programs in the country.
+There are currently 214 CODA-accredited dental assisting programs in the country.
 CODA-accredited dental assisting programs are often recognized or required by state dental boards.
 Additionally, graduating from a CODA-accredited dental assisting program is one of the ways to be eligible to earn DANB’s Certified Dental Assistant (CDA) certification.

 State-approved dental assisting programs